Biomedical Engineering

 The program educational objectives of the J. Crayton Pruitt Family Department of Biomedical Engineering at the University of Florida:

-2. Graduates will be active leaders in their profession, creating innovative, ethical and socially beneficial solutions to human health problems.
+2. Become active leaders in their profession, creating ethical and socially beneficial solutions to human health problems.

 Department Vision Statement